Railway Control Table

 g) Aspect Disable Control/Link Provided This should contain either YES or NO according to whether the control/link is provided.

 h) Stick control applied when Signal Off and Track Circuit Occupied ($40) This should show the track circuits used to apply the signal stick control.
-Normally this should be berth track & first track circuit past the signal.
+Normally this should be the berth track & first track circuit past the signal.

 i) Automatic Working facility provided This should contain either YES or NO.